symfony/symfony-docs/security/voters.rst

         throw $this->createAccessDeniedException();
     }

-In that sense, the following example used throughout this page is more like a minimal example for voters, rather than a real-world use case.
+In that sense, the following example used throughout this page is a minimal example for voters.

 .. tip::